 A Japanese to English Electronic Dictionary – Having a Japanese to English dictionary is essential since you will often come across a word that you won’t know.
 Luckily, you don’t need to go out and get a dedicated electronic dictionary (although they might have better definitions) since you might own a smart phone or a tablet that can accomplish this.
 I use an iPhone, so I typically use an application called Imiwa in conjunction to the built-in Wisdom English-Japanese Dictionary from Sanseido that is included in iOS and Mac OS X. While I don’t own an Android, there should be plenty of Japanese to English dictionaries on the Google Play store.
 You should enable Japanese input before using these apps.

 Since then, I got myself a dedicated Japanese Dictionary.
-I highly recommend getting the Casio Ex-word since they usually have a lot of content and addon dictionary along with Kenkyūsha’s New Japanese-English Dictionary since it has a lot of definitions.
-This is available on a micro-SD card if you get a entry level or midrange model or the professional models, which already includes it.
+I highly recommend getting the Casio Ex-word since they usually have a lot of content and add on dictionaries along with Kenkyūsha’s New Japanese-English Dictionary since it has a lot of definitions.
+This is available on a micro-SD card if you get an entry-level or midrange model or the professional models, which already includes it.
 The model I have is XD-U6500 and I highly recommend buying it off Amazon.co.jp and using a forwarding service such as Tenso or using Buyee (which is owned by Tenso) as other places mark up the prices ridiculously.
+However, if you have a smart phone or tablet, you can turn it into a Japanese dictionary by downloading several apps suggested below.
+While using your smart phone as a dictionary can drain your battery quicker, it is the cheaper route.
+Note that the suggestions are mostly for iOS, although a few apps may have Android versions.

-Microsoft OneNote or Evernote – Depending on what note taking app you prefer, you need to use one to track your progress and organize your study.
-Both applications are free and available on multiple platforms.
-The only big difference is OneNote is more powerful than Evernote and I tend to prefer the former since it’s packed with a lot of features.
+Microsoft OneNote, Notability, or Evernote – Depending on what note taking app you prefer, you need to use one to track your progress and organize your study.

 Where do I get the games?